Prediction strategies without loss: Regrets at multiple time scales and regret in terms of higher norms

-In this section we study the role of the discounting parameter $\rho$ in Algorithm~\ref{alg:main} and prove that the algorithm takes advantage of any significant deviation of the sequence of payoffs from random in window of any size.
+We now study the role of the discounting parameter $\rho$ in Algorithm~\ref{alg:main-a} and prove that the algorithm takes advantage of any significant deviation of the sequence of payoffs from random in window of any size.